 You should be aware that even decaf has 5-10mg of caffeine per 8 ounces, so while hypersensitive people may prefer to drink decaf, you’re not completely avoiding caffeine.

-I’d like to point out here that a cup is in fact a US cup, or 8 ounces.
+I’d like to point out here that a cup is a US cup or 8 ounces.
 If you drink 12 ounces of coffee in one go, that’s the same thing as 1.5 cups, so if you had 3 12 ounce servings of coffee, you’re effectively having 4.5 cups of coffee.

 Many coffee establishments serve specialty drinks that are guilty of this very thing.
 They’ll serve you a giant cup of coffee that’s loaded with caffeine, sugar, fat, and artificial sweeteners.
-Actually, the best kind of coffee is when there are as few additives as possible.
+The best kind of coffee is when there are a few additives as possible.

 Most of the measurements of coffee caffeine content rely on a measurement of 8 ounces – just something to keep in mind.

 Even if you’re controlling your coffee intake, there are a lot of other beverages that contain caffeine.
 If you were watching your coffee intake but downing a Red Bull or Monster on top of that, you’ll go over your caffeine limit.